hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 refer to posts, also called backlinking and quoting, from the originating thread or from other threads, possibly from other boards as well.
 The global counter cannot decrease, and post deletion leaves a gap in the sequence.

+#### Post content

+Posts contain rich text with support for formatting text and embedding media.
+Embedded media is handled by media support plugins that convert an embedded media identifier(such as a URL to a YouTube video) to an inline display.
+Furthermore, Quorum can also be configured to host media files for users.

+#### Post creation

+Posts are appended to threads.
+The interface for post creation lets users use different markup languages, such as Markdown or BBcode.
+Post creation can be restricted using traditional access control paradigms, with the addition of thread owners also being able to restrict certain users from posting in their threads.

 ### Boards